Kerbalism/Kerbalism/README.md

   and everything associated with it.
 Inflatable habitats are driven directly by pressure.

-#KERBALS

-  Kerbals simulation is data-driven: the actual needs are determined by an arbitrary set of rules.
-These rules can consume and produce resources, and are influenced by the environment and habitat simulation.
-The system is flexible enough to implement such things as: climatization, eating, drinking, breathing, co2 poisoning, stress and the effects of radiation.

 #RELIABILITY

   Components don't last forever in the real world.
 This is modelled in Kerbalism by a simple system that can trigger failures